I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The Etaples Mutiny

-There was a firing-squad execution of a New Zealander who left the base to sample the delights of the nearby town.
-The Kiwis were incensed and rioted.
-Guards shot and killed a Scottish soldier who joined in the fun.
+To try to quell the mob, guards opened fire and killed a Scottish soldier.
+This just caused the disturbance to escalate into a full-scale mutiny.
 Soon, the entire camp was in the control of the soldiers and it was six days before order was restored.

-Several writers have pointed the finger of blame for the mutiny towards Percy Topliss, and that he slipped away from Etaples before the military police regained control.
+Percy Topliss has been blamed for the mutiny by several people, saying that he slipped away from Etaples before the military police regained control.

-But, subsequent investigations have shown that at about the time of the mutiny Percy Topliss was likely in India and recovering from the effects of malaria.
+Subsequent investigations have shown that at about the time of the mutiny Percy Topliss's unit was likely in Gallipoli, Turkey and he was recovering from the effects of dysentery.
 Other accounts say he was aboard a troopship heading to India.

 The Final Crime

-In 1920, Topliss was back in the Army, not out of any sense of duty but because it gave him access to gasoline that he could steal and sell on the black market.
-His partner in crime in this venture was a taxi driver named Sidney Spicer.
+In 1920, Topliss re-enlisted in the army, not out of any desire to be of service to his country but because it gave him access to scarce gasoline that he could steal and sell on the black market.
+His partner in this criminal venture was a taxi driver named Sidney Spicer.

-The cabby was murdered in Andover, southern England and Percy Topliss had vanished.
+The cabby was killed in Andover, southern England and Percy Topliss had disappeared.
 The Scotsman reports that he “became the prime suspect.
 The inquest into Spicer’s death found him guilty in absentia.
-His (Topliss’s) diary records: ‘La verdict.
+But (Topliss’s) diary records: ‘La verdict.
 Rotten.’
-If he was caught he could be hanged.”
+If he was caught, he could be hanged.”